dl1bz/deskhpsdr/README.md

 ## The further development of deskHPSDR

 deskHPSDR is under active development, because software projects never finished.
-My focus with deskHPSDR is Fonie/SSB and Digimodes, less CW.
-Primary OS platform is macOS, but not Linux.<br>
+My focus with deskHPSDR is Fonie/SSB and Digimodes, less CW.<br>
 My guiding principle is to adapt most of the core functions from [Thetis](https://github.com/mi0bot/OpenHPSDR-Thetis) to deskHPSDR, but without the surrounding playground.
 What I mean is, it will never be like Thetis, but we will get as close as we can.<br>

 deskHPSDR is primarily developed for and under macOS.
-But made as an cross-platform app, it runs on Linux, but Linux is and will be not a priority.
+Made as an cross-platform app, it runs on Linux, but Linux is and will be not a priority.

 ## Latest Changes

 **CHANGES are located in the [Discussions tab, category CHANGELOG deskhpsdr](https://github.com/dl1bz/deskhpsdr/discussions/categories/changelog-deskhpsdr).**

-### Version 2.6.x (current version)
+### Version 2.7.x (current version)

 On March 4, 2025 the **first final version 2.6 of deskHPSDR** was published.<br>
-Further development will start later from version 2.7.x by the end of 2026.<br>
+Current development start from version 2.7 in May 2026.<br>

 Most of the new functions need to be activated in the ``make.config.deskhpsdr`` as compiling option.
 Please look in the beginning of the  ``Makefile`` and set the needed options only in ``make.config.deskhpsdr``, but don't modify the ``Makefile`` itself !

 ## Issues and Discussion tab at Github for this project - read carefully !

-- the**Issues tab is only for reporting issues, bugs or malfunctions of this app** !
+- the **Issues tab is only for reporting issues, bugs or malfunctions of this app** !
 - for all other things please use necessarily the [discussions tab](https://github.com/dl1bz/deskhpsdr/discussions/categories/changelog-deskhpsdr)

 ## Known problems if using Git for update the code base at your local computer